quicwg/base-drafts/draft-ietf-quic-transport.md

 of the datagram contain a Stateless Reset Token.

 A stateless reset will be interpreted by a recipient as a packet with a short header.
-For the packet to appear as valid, the Random Bits field needs to include at least 182 bits of data (or 23 bytes, less the two fixed bits).
+For the packet to appear as valid, the Unpredictable Bits field needs to include at least 182 bits of data (or 23 bytes, less the two fixed bits).
 This is intended to allow for a Destination Connection ID of the maximum length permitted, with a minimal packet number, and payload.
 The Stateless Reset Token